December 10, 2018

 Washington State’s 2019 Knauss Fellows include:

-Roxanne Carini (UW Civil and Environmental Engineering) will be a fellow in the Department of Transportation Committee on the Marine Transportation System office.
+Roxanne Carini (UW Civil and Environmental Engineering) will be a fellow with the Marine Mammal Commission.

 Carini’s doctoral dissertation focused on the physics of breaking waves to understand how these forces change coastal environments, using infrared cameras to quantify both individual wave characteristics and large-scale patterns of wave breaking.
 As a Knauss Fellow, she will dig in on two specific issues: anticipating the needs of marine transportation in the Arctic and working to integrate new science and technology onto ships for monitoring the ocean and atmosphere.